noaakl/Benchson/README.md

 ### Configuration Fields

-- ``: Path to the CSV file where evaluation results will be saved.
+- `output_file`: Path to the CSV file where evaluation results will be saved.
-- ``: List of evaluations to run.
+- `evaluations`: List of evaluations to run.
-  - ``: A name for the evaluation.
+  - `name`: A user friendly name for the evaluation.
-  - ``: The module where the evaluation class is implemented.
+  - `module`: The module (folder path) where the evaluation class is implemented.
-  - ``: The class name of the evaluation.
+  - `class`: The class name of the evaluation.
-  - ``: List of dataset paths to use for the evaluation.
+  - `datasets`: List of dataset paths to use for the evaluation.
-  - ``: Defines the LLM provider to use.
+  - `llm_provider`: Defines the LLM provider to use.
-    - ``: The module where the LLM provider class is implemented.
+    - `module`: The module where the LLM provider class is implemented.
-    - ``: The class name of the LLM provider.
+    - `class`: The class name of the LLM provider.
-    - ``: Any necessary parameters (e.g., API keys, model names, etc.).
+    - `params`: Any necessary parameters (e.g., API keys, model names, etc.).
-  - ``: Defines the observability provider (optional).
+  - `observability_provider`: Defines the observability provider (optional).
-    - ``: The module where the observability provider class is implemented.
+    - `module`: The module where the observability provider class is implemented.
-    - ``: The class name of the observability provider.
+    - `class`: The class name of the observability provider.
-    - ``: Any necessary parameters.
+    - `params`: Any necessary parameters.

 ### Running With a Custom Configuration